OpenRiak/riak_kv/docs/OtherAPI.md

 ## Legacy Query API

-> TODO: Point to legacy docs, and refer to replacement Query API
+> TODO: Point to legacy docs, and refer to replacement Query API.
+Note that legacy docs do not recognise the potential use of regular expressions.